CIRI logo

 Correspondence

-Questions regarding scholarly correspondence, potential collaboration, research notes, working papers, or related materials may be directed to rgervin@collectiveintegrationresearch.org.
+Questions regarding scholarly correspondence, potential collaboration, research notes, working papers, publications, or related materials may be directed to rgervin@collectiveintegrationresearch.org.